GoogleCloudPlatform/cloud-hackathons/README.md

 gHacks are a set of challenge based hackathons that can be hosted in-person or virtually via Google Meet.

 Attendees work in squads of 3 to 5 people to solve a series of technical challenges for a given technology or solution scenario.
-Challenges describe high-level tasks and goals to be accomplished.
-Challenges are not step-by-step labs.
+Challenges describe high-level tasks and goals to be accomplished. gHacks are **NOT** step-by-step labs.

 gHacks are designed to be a collaborative learning experience.
 Attendees "learn from" and "share with" each other.
-Without step-by-step instructions given for the challenges, attendees have to "figure it out" together as a team.
+Without giving step-by-step instructions for the challenges, attendees have to work hard to solve the challenges together as a team.
 This results in greater knowledge retention for the attendees.

-The attendee squads are not alone in solving the challenges.
+Squads are not left on their own to solve the challenges.
 Coaches work with each squad to provide guidance for, but not answers to, the challenges.
-The coaches may also provide lectures and demos to introduce the challenges, as well as review challenge solutions throughout the event.
+The coaches may also provide lectures and/or demos to introduce concepts needed to solve the challenges, as well as review challenge solutions throughout the event.

 # How to Host gHacks